 2. Switch to Edit mode and learn a MIDI event for each widget

 3. Assign a unique OSC name to each widget.
-I use names like Knob1, Knob2, Knob3 because our Lemur template is already configured to recognize those names.
+I use names like Knob1, Knob2, Knob3 because we already configured our Lemur template to recognize those names.

 4. Exit out of edit mode.
 The Gig Performer widgets should be responding as you turn knobs on the Twister but turning the Gig Performer widgets doesn’t affect the Twister.